sysid/vimania-todos/pythonx/README.md

+# vimania-todos
-# Vimania: Todo list management in VIM
+# Modern todo-list management in VIM

 [![PyPI Version][pypi-image]][pypi-url]

-> modern markdown todo list management in VIM
+> Store todos from your markdown files in a SQLITE FTS database for centralized management.

 ## Key features:
 - todo list management with embedded database, keep your todo items within the context/file where they